An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: A content-spreading process with a bounded-confidence mechanism

-Using \Cref{alg:update}, it is guaranteed that $G_0$ is a tree because a node activates the first time that it encounters the content of one of its neighbors and can only be activated once.
-When two activated nodes share a receptive neighbor, we choose the activated node with the smaller index as the parent node for the newly activated neighbor.
+Using \Cref{alg:update}, it is guaranteed that $G_0$ is a tree because a node activates the first time that it encounters the content of one of its neighbors and can only {activate once.} When two {active} nodes share a receptive neighbor, we choose the {active} node with the smaller index as the parent node {of} the newly activated neighbor.
 Modifications of this algorithm can result in a directed acyclic graph instead of a tree.
-It is worthwhile to examine such modifications in future work (especially if considering the effects of competing social contagions \cite{min2018competing}).
+It is worthwhile to examine such modifications in future work ({e.g.,} if considering the effects of competing social contagions \cite{min2018competing}).